sanixstudio/fireGallery/README.md

    `git clone https://github.com/adnanniaz77/fireGallery.git` or <br />
    download the whole repo to your local system

-2. After cloning or downloading the repo, open the project folder with your favorite editor (Visual Studio Code recommended) and run command `npm install` in the terminal to install the required npm packages.
+2. After cloning or downloading the repo, open the project folder with your favorite editor (Visual Studio Code <br />
+   recommended) and run command `npm install` in the terminal to install the required npm packages.

 In the project directory, you can run: